eccdaiy39/smt/README.md

 * g1_is_valid_bw13(ep_t a) $\mathbb{G}_1$ membership testing on the BW13-P310 curve. <br/>
 * g2_is_valid_bw13(ep_t a) $\mathbb{G}_2$ membership testing on the BW13-P310 curve. <br/>
 * gt_is_valid_bw13(ep_t a) $\mathbb{G}_T$ membership testing on the BW13-P310 curve. <br/>
- Note the the previous fastest memberhship testings algotithms on the BN faamily are presented in functions g2_is_valid(const g2_t a) and gt_is_valid(const gt_t a), respectively.
+ Note the the previous fastest memberhship testings algotithms on the BN family are presented in functions g2_is_valid(const g2_t a) and gt_is_valid(const gt_t a), respectively.

  ### Benckmarks
  Benckmark results can be obtained by performing th